Mobile Heritage Restoration

 The aim is to reinforce the quality of extraordinary mobile heritage, and to keep it operational in a sustainable way, taking into account aspects of environment, energy and climate.

-For projects aimed at expanding the visibility of mobile heritage, professionalizing the mobile heritage sector and for a feasibility study, institutes may apply for a Mobile Heritage Grant.
+For projects aimed at expanding the visibility of mobile heritage, professionalizing the mobile heritage sector and for a feasibility study, institutes may apply for a Project Grant for Institutes.

 In addition to the General Terms and Conditions, Mobile Heritage Restoration Grants are subject to the following conditions: